pipomas/PhD_thesis/README.md

 TeX file and pdf
 ================

-This repository contains my PhD thesis `diss.pdf` and all files to reproduce it.
+This repository contains my PhD thesis and all files to reproduce it.

 Repository content
 ------------------

--   `bib`: `Library.bib`: Text file with citations.

-### `png`

--   This folder stores a few portable network graphics.
+-   `png`: This folder stores a few portable network graphics.

-### `tikzDevice`

--   `.tex` code blocks which can be interpreted with the help of the TikZ package.
+-   `tikzDevice`: .tex code blocks which can be interpreted with the help of the TikZ package.
 Used to draw visually pleasing figures.
-All files get sourced from the `diss.tex` file at some point.
+All files get sourced from `diss.tex` at some point.

-### `apacite-mod.bst`

--   A modified apacite.bst file.
+-   `apacite-mod.bst`: A modified apacite.bst file.
 It [tweaks the reference style for companies](http://tex.stackexchange.com/questions/304217/reference-list-suppressing-dots-after-company-names-apacite).

-### `diss.pdf`
+-   `bibliography.bib`: Text file with references.

--   Pdf file of my PhD thesis
+-   `diss.pdf`: Pdf file of my PhD thesis

-### `diss.tex`

--   Tex file of my PhD thesis
+-   `diss.tex`: Tex file of my PhD thesis

 ### Prerequisites for reproducing `diss.pdf`